-Graph 5 also highlights the difficulty for many households in Ribble Valley to afford to purchase a property in the current market.
+Consequently, there are difficulties relating to affordability for some households.
+Graph 5 highlights the difficulty for many households in Ribble Valley to afford to purchase a property at a ward level (using the most up to date information available).
 This figure ranges from 94% of households that are unable to afford entry-level housing in the Aighton, Bailey and Chaigley ward, down to 40% in the Wiswell and Pendleton ward.
 The average percentage unable to afford entry-level housing for the whole of the Ribble Valley is 60%.
 This further supports the need to increase the amount of affordable housing in the borough.